laurammiller/laurammiller.github.io/content/_index.md

 ---
-title: Laura's Digital Garden
+title: Home
 enableToc: false
 ---

-Welcome to [my](notes/me/Laura.md) garden!
+Welcome to [my](notes/me/Laura.md) digital garden!
 Feel free to explore links and wander down any path you like.
-Or browse a list of topics in the [index](notes/index.md).

 Here you will find some of my current [projects](notes/myprojects/Projects.md) and [interests](notes/aviation/cutting%20edge/ION%20Propulsion.md), and if you come back next week, you may find that the [garden](notes/me/why-garden.md) has suddenly grown in a completely different direction.
 The best gardens are partially wild, anyhow 🍀